artix41/blog/blog/_posts/2026-05-04-topological-qec.md

 \end{aligned}
 $$

 These give rise, in principle, to two possible surface codes.
 In the first case, qubits are placed on faces, with stabilizers on volumes and edges; in the second, qubits are placed on edges, with stabilizers on faces and vertices.
-It is not hard to see that $$\partial_3 = \partial_1^T$$, meaning that for the cubic lattice these two constructions are in fact equivalent, defining the so-called 3D toric code on a cubic lattice.
+However, one can show that $$\partial_3 = \partial_1^T$$, meaning that for the cubic lattice these two constructions are in fact equivalent, defining the so-called 3D toric code on a cubic lattice.
 The 3D toric code is one of my favorite codes, with many cool properties such as the existence of a transversal CCZ gate, and I hope to dedicate a full post to it in the future!

 More generally, one can define $$D$$-dimensional toric codes for any $$D$$, and depending on the chosen length-2 chain complex, the resulting codes can have different properties.
 For instance, the 4D toric code can either have a [transversal CCCZ gate](https://arxiv.org/abs/2010.02238) or serve as a [self-correcting quantum memory](https://arxiv.org/abs/0811.0033), depending on this choice.